 If you're a fan of the Starbucks salted caramel cold brew, you have to try this at-home version.
-It's made with caramel coffee beans that have been steeped in the refrigerator to make a homemade cold brew.
-Then, top this drink with a salted version of sweet cream cold foam.
-This recipe makes a whole batch of caramel cold brew so you can make this drink throughout the week!
+It's made with caramel coffee beans that have been steeped in the refrigerator to make a homemade cold brew, then topped with a salted version of sweet cream cold foam.

 I'm obsessed with making cold brew at home.
 It's a much cheaper option than running to Starbucks every day!

 Here's the thing, cold brew coffee is super easy to make.
 All you need is some coarsely ground coffee beans and time.
-It takes 12 - 18 hours to brew the coffee in the refrigerator.
-But trust me, it's totally worth the wait!
+It takes 18 hours to brew the coffee in the refrigerator.
+But trust me, it's totally worth the wait.

 In this recipe, we will be making some flavored cold brew that tastes like caramel.
 It's been my new go-to coffee in the morning.